Volunteers sew masks for health workers facing shortages

 Federal officials had previously advised hospital workers to use surgical masks when treating patients who might be infected with coronavirus amid reports of dwindling supplies of fitted and more protective N95 respirator masks.

-"If nurses quit or become too fatigued or even become ill themselves, then we don't have a front line anymore," said Wendy Byard of Lapeer, Michigan.
+"If nurses quit or become too fatigued or even become ill themselves, then we don't have a frontline anymore," said Wendy Byard of Lapeer, Michigan.
 She began organizing friends to make masks after learning her daughter, a nurse at a suburban Detroit hospital, was told to wear the same mask all day.

 Last week the Centers for Disease Control and Prevention quietly updated its guidance, saying hospitals that run low on surgical masks should consider ways to reuse them or to use them through an entire shift.
-And if hospitals run out out, the CDC said, scarfs or bandanas could be used "as a last resort," though some health officials warned cloth masks might not work.
+And if hospitals run out, the CDC said, scarfs or bandanas could be used "as a last resort," though some health officials warned cloth masks might not work.

-Mary Dale Peterson, president of the American Society of Anesthesiologists and chief operating officer at a Corpus Christ, Texas, children's hospital, said she declined volunteers' offers to make masks.
+Mary Dale Peterson, president of the American Society of Anesthesiologists and chief operating officer at a Corpus Christi, Texas, children's hospital, said she declined volunteers' offers to make masks.
 She said construction and manufacturing industries instead should donate or sell the high-grade masks they have to hospitals.

 "It would be only an extremely, extremely last resort that I would have my staff" wear homemade masks, she said.
 "I really hope it doesn't get to that point in the U.S."